ThomasSpringett/HeartRate/README.md

-#Heart Rate
-#This repository is actively being developed.
+This repository is actively being developed.
 Background details regarding objectives can be found in the 'project proposal' files.